hsbadr/HiClimR/README.md

 #### 2019-01-01: version 2.1.0

-* Added contiguity constraint based on geographic distance
+* Supported contiguity constraint based on geographic distance
 * Exporting region map and mean timeseries into NetCDF-4 file
 * Replaced `multi-variate` with `multivariate`
 * Renamed `weightedVar` to `weightMVC`